bhklab/handbook/docs/General/Communications/bhklab_gmail.md

     - [Mozilla Firefox](https://support.mozilla.org/en-US/kb/profile-manager-create-and-remove-firefox-profiles)
     - [Safari](https://support.apple.com/en-ca/105100)

-3. Your BHKLab Gmail will be added to the [BHKLab Google Accounts Google Group](https://groups.google.com/g/bhklab-accounts).
+3. Your BHKLab Gmail will be added to the [BHKLab Members Google Group](https://groups.google.com/g/bhklab-accounts).
 This will grant you access to lab-wide Google Documents.

 Your BHKLab Gmail account is now ready to use!